CrowdStrike: Thesis Tracking - Gaining Market Share, Massive Guidance Upgrade At Fal.Con 2023, A Sleep Well Investment?

 1. Revenue growth vs. peers (7)

-This is not a perfect measurement, but it shows CrowdStrike as the second fastest grower, with 88% ave growth, behind Sentinel One, with 109% in the past 4-6 years.
+This is not a perfect measurement, but it shows CrowdStrike as the second fastest grower, with 88% average growth, behind Sentinel One, with 109% in the past 4-6 years.
 Thus, I can safely say CrowdStrike has been gaining shares, and everyone’s growth has slowed in the last two years.

 **For Microsoft, I used the Intelligent Cloud segment as a proxy as it’s the most relatable to cybersecurity.
 Microsoft Defender is a direct comparison to CrowdStrike Falcon, but only management commentary is available, which we will go into later.